deadmau915/Laravel_Course/README.md

 7. Class 9: Models and Seeders
    - Basic usage of models(create a model using the command make:model)
-   - How to seed the database with fake data(option --seed)
+   - How to seed the database with fake data(migrate:refresh --seed)

 ## Contclusion